 Contact a Family is a UK-wide charity providing advice, information and support to the parents of disabled children, no matter what their disability or health condition.
-They offer free support and advice on a wide range of topics including benefits, staying out of debt, rights of families, education, research, as well as providing a service to put families in touch with others having similar experiences.
+They offer free support and advice on a wide range of topics.
+These include benefits, staying out of debt, rights of families, education and research.
+They can also put families in touch with others having similar experiences.

 - Free national helpline: 0808 808 3555